 There are some great moments and set-pieces in this game as well as the more ongoing feeling of gameplay in which your commanding officers are voiced by none other than Kiefer Sutherland (American) and Gary Oldman (Russian) – having these guys there in the game with you really seemed to add some more depth for me and made you feel you were almost playing through a movie at times.

-I’m not a huge fan of the multiplayer side of these kind of games, however there are a wide variety of game modes on offer which will definitely keep you coming back to this game if you like your online multiplayer gaming, for more information on this, check out the Call of Duty: World at War (PS3) review.
+I’m not a huge fan of the multiplayer side of these kinds of games, however there are a wide variety of game modes on offer which will definitely keep you coming back to this game if you like your online multiplayer gaming, for more information on this, check out the Call of Duty: World at War (PS3) review.

-The presentation of Call of Duty: World at War is excellent, for instance the cut-scenes and mission briefings are done using a very cool style that harks back to WW2, but equally looks very polished on-screen.
+The presentation of Call of Duty: World at War is excellent, for instance, the cut-scenes and mission briefings are done using a very cool style that harks back to WW2, but equally looks very polished on-screen.

 Overall, I’d say that if you like your first-person shooters, particularly those in the WW2 setting, then if you haven’t already, pick up Call of Duty: World at War as it is one of the best recent PC games out there right now.